EPIC US ROAD TRIP DAYS 18-22THE GREAT PLAINS - WYOMING, NEBRASKA, IOWA, MISSOURI, & ARKANSAS

 Today’s Highlight || The Buckhorn Bar, Laramie

-A new car, a goodbye to the hills, another quick and dramatic change of scenery, & an afternoon of cowboy delights on the deserted & seemingly endless flat plains of southeastern Wyoming.
+A new car, a goodbye to the hills, another quick and dramatic change of scenery & an afternoon of cowboy delights on the deserted & seemingly endless flat plains of southeastern Wyoming.
 Bullet holes at ‘The Buck’ in Laramie; abandoned dinosaurs at Como Bluff; meeting The Virginian in Medicine Bow; a pit stop in Buford, the country’s smallest town; & a lightening storm welcome to ‘Live the Legend’ Cheyenne.
-Just some of the (largely unexpected) highlights of epic road trip day 18, the first of 5 days of crossing the Great Plains.
+Just some of the (largely unexpected) highlights of Epic US Road Trip day 18, the first of 5 days of crossing the flat Great Plains of the US Heartland.

 Wyoming, Take III